- Location: Tennessee

 Just dial 511 from a landline or cell phone, or (877) 244-0065.
 (The latter number may also be called when outside the state to access information about Tennessee.)
 Follow the prompts to hear information about road conditions, traffic congestion, accidents, and weather reports.
 The information updates every five minutes.

 This information is also available online through the Tennessee 511 site.
-As an added bonus, viewers may watch live shots of traffic conditions and roadways, thanks to Web traffic cameras mounted throughout the state.
+As an added bonus, viewers may watch live shots of traffic conditions and roadways, thanks to web traffic cameras mounted throughout the state.
+You can also download an app for your smart phone.

 Have any questions about the 511 system?
 Try browsing through the state's 511 frequently asked questions page.Other Topics in This Section